aguiarsilva/aguiarsilva/README.md

 -->

 ## About Me: ☘️
-- I am a Software Engineering student at [42 Berlin](https://42berlin.de/).
+- I am a Software Engineering Advanced student at [42 Berlin](https://42berlin.de/).
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Embedded C/C++.
 - 🔭 I’m currently working on a Legal AI Agent in Python - React/Typescript.
+- 👯 If you have a project and need help developing it I am interested in hearing about it...

 ## Languages and Tools
 [![My Skills](https://skillicons.dev/icons?i=c,cpp,js,ts,nodejs,html,css,linux,python,docker,grafana,prometheus,elasticsearch,cmake)](https://skillicons.dev)